joshbegley/nyt-latest/previous.md

 `Jake Roxander, a virtuosic wonder at American Ballet Theater, was promoted onstage after a recent performance.
 The news hasn’t quite sunk in.`\
 https://www.nytimes.com/2026/07/07/arts/dance/jake-roxander-american-ballet-theater.html

-**Live Updates: Midtown Manhattan Building Evacuated as Officials Warn of Collapse**\
+**Live Updates: Mamdani Warns That Midtown Manhattan Building Remains Unstable**\
-`The complex, which once housed offices for the pharmaceutical company Pfizer, is being converted to residences.
-Officials inspecting it found that support columns were buckling and upper floors were sagging.`\
+`Mayor Zohran Mamdani said people should avoid the area around the building, which is being converted from offices to housing.
+The city is bringing beams to stabilize the structure, the buildings commissioner said.`\
 https://www.nytimes.com/live/2026/07/07/nyregion/pfizer-building-midtown-collapse

 **Mitch McConnell está hospitalizado: esto es lo que sabemos**\